awslabs/raf/docs/wiki/Build-MNM-on-Ubuntu-18.04.md

 </details>

-**(Optional) CUDA.** Meta currently recommend to use CUDA 11.0.
+**(Optional) CUDA.** Meta currently recommend to use CUDA 11.3.
-It is recommended to follow the instructions provided by NVIDIA, [link](https://developer.nvidia.com/cuda-11.0-download-archive).
+It is recommended to follow the instructions provided by NVIDIA, [link](https://developer.nvidia.com/cuda-11.3.0-download-archive) with CUDA driver 465+.
 The recommended setting is: Linux -> x86_64 -> Ubuntu -> 18.04 -> deb (network).
 Then the CUDA paths need to be specified.
 The following lines can be inserted to the `.bashrc` file for auto loading (see bonus below).